 dpi Image resolution as an (xdpi, ydpi) tuple, where applicable.
 You can use the tag attribute to get more detailed information about the image resolution.
-New in version 1.1.5.

 In addition, the tag attribute contains a dictionary of decoded TIFF fields.
 Values are stored as either strings or tuples.
 Note that only short, long and ASCII tags are correctly unpacked by this release.